-In another informal poll conducted by Amdur Coaching and Advisory Group LLC, they found that 90% of those recruiting new hires said that their greatest gaps came in communications skills and teamwork.
+In another informal poll conducted by Amdur Coaching and Advisory Group LLC, they found that 90% of those recruiting new hires said their greatest gaps came from communication skills and teamwork.

 Why are these soft skills so important?
 Why should organizations put so much emphasis on them?
 If you think about the various jobs in the world today, their importance becomes quite clear.
-Almost all jobs have some kind of interaction with other people.
-There may be a few jobs that have no connection with the outside world, but those are rare.
+Almost all jobs have some interaction with other people.
+There may be a few jobs with no connection with the outside world, but those are rare.

 Doctors learn a highly technical discipline or set of hard skills so they can practice medicine.
 But their patients are people, so their soft skills are still important.
 How many times have you heard of people changing doctors because of poor bedside manner?
 If you’re treated like a number and rushed through the office like cattle in a cattle car with no opportunity to ask questions or learn more about your ailment, you will not be a happy camper and may decide to change doctors.
 Another example of soft skill importance is calling a service center.
-How many times are you tempted to scream at the phone and hang up because the person on the other end of the phone is not listening to you nor are they able to appropriately communicate with you about your issue?
-The person on the other end may be highly skilled in his field, but if he is unable to work with people and get them to understand, then it’s wasted time and effort on both sides and the customer is unhappy.
+How many times are you tempted to scream at the phone and hang up because the person on the other end of the phone is not listening to you, nor can they appropriately communicate with you about your issue?
+The person on the other end may be highly skilled in his field, but if he cannot work with people and get them to understand, then it’s wasted time and effort on both sides, and the customer is unhappy.

 For the next example, let’s move inside the company.
 There are always interactions between departments or coworkers.
-If the communications is stifled because the players cannot come to some kind of agreement, then work is stopped and the bottom line can suffer.
-Case in point…even though I didn’t have the high level of technical expertise in one of my jobs, I was literally hired into it because of my negotiation skills and ability to get the different segments to work together.
-This was my strength and my boss recognized it and took advantage of it.
+If the communications are stifled because the players cannot agree, then work is stopped, and the bottom line can suffer.
+Case in point…even though I didn’t have a high level of technical expertise in one of my jobs, I was literally hired into it because of my negotiation skills and ability to get the different segments to work together.
+This was my strength, and my boss recognized it and took advantage of it.

-There are many soft skills that can impact the performance of an employee and their ability to succeed in the work place.
+Many soft skills can impact an employee's performance and their ability to succeed in the workplace.
 I’ve already mentioned a few of the most important ones.

-Here are some other significant soft skills that you many not think of:
+Here are some other significant soft skills that you may not think of:

 …And the list goes on, but you get the idea.
-Some of these are more obvious than others, but all of them impact the employee’s ability to survive in the work place and the success of the company.
+Some of these are more obvious than others, but they all impact the employee’s ability to survive in the workplace and its success.

 If you are uncertain about analyzing an employee’s or your own soft skills or want to understand it better, try using Omnia® Behavioral Assessments and specifically the Omnia® Selection Profile.
-These products will not only give you the right questions to ask but will help you analyze the results.
-Having employees with strong soft skills is a must in the business world today.
+These products will give you the right questions to ask and help you analyze the results.
+Having employees with strong, soft skills is a must in the business world today.